Step by step user manual for creating subtitles manually or supported by machine transcription.

 At the top right corner of the application, you’ll find the help buttons and some toggles to show or hide panes in the application.

 Go ahead and try clicking some of the buttons.
 Click the button again to revert the action.
 For example, you can show the transcript alongside the subtitles.

 The help button on the far right will show a menu with a ‘talk to us’ option.
 Click it to get in touch!
-We like to help you out if you get stuck for some reason, and we like to hear your experiences with the application!
+We will help you out if you get stuck for some reason, and we would like to hear your experiences with the application!